abond936/My-Journal/docs/Project.md

 ---------------------------------
 Status: 🟡 Prototyped

-To address the complexities of managing two separate content types (`entries` and `albums`) and to enable richer, more curated storytelling, a new unified architecture has been designed and prototyped.
+To address the complexities of managing two separate content types (`entries` and `albums`) and to enable richer, more curated storytelling, a new unified architecture has been designed, prototyped and is in the process of being implemented completely parallel to the existing architecture until it is fully operational, at which time, the existing architecture can be removed.
 This model moves away from separate Firestore collections and UIs to a single, flexible entity: the `Card`.

 ### Core Concepts
 The new architecture is built on the following principles: